ConnieML/Connie-RTC/README.md

 ### Why pnpm?
 We chose to use pnpm for its improved security over npm, and also its improved package management speed compared to yarn.
 Read more [here](https://hackernoon.com/choosing-the-right-package-manager-npm-yarn-or-pnpm).

+Build setting specifications:

+* Changed node version to 20 to be compatible with building next.js applications to fulfil requirement >=18.17.0
+* Changed container image to be Amazon linux 2023 to solve GLIBC_2.28 not found error after upgrading node version.
+* Added npmrc file as a linker between pnpm and npm because amplify does some part of its installation using npm here